 - Config file

 newrelic.ymlis valid by using a YAML validator.
 This tool verifies that your YAML is valid.
 It also gives you an interpreted version uncluttered by comments.

-If your YAML is not valid, use a whitespace-aware editor such as Sublime Text.
+If your YAML is not valid, use an editor that keeps spaces on lines, such as Sublime Text.
 This will help you make changes to your

 - Boot log